Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2015) The material footprint of nations.
-Proceedings of the National Academy of Sciences of the United States of America.
+- (2019) Putting all food on the same table.
+Proceedings of the National Academy of Sciences of the United States of America. vol. 116 (37).

 - (2019) Carbon-Footprint Accounting for the Next Phase of Globalization: Status and Opportunities.
 One Earth.